waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Gym Leader Teams
 *   **Falkner (Violet City):** Pidgey (Lv7), Pidgeotto (Lv9).
 Primarily Normal/Flying type.
+*   **Bugsy (Azalea Town):** Metapod (Lv14), Kakuna (Lv14), Scyther (Lv16).

 # III.
 Badges & Items
 *   **Zephyr Badge:** Acquired from Falkner.
 Raises Pokémon's attack power and allows the use of HM05 (Flash) outside of battle.
 *   **Hive Badge:** Acquired from Bugsy.
 Allows use of HM01 (Cut) outside of battle and makes traded Pokémon up to Lv30 obey.
 *   **TM31 (Mud-Slap):** Received from Falkner.
-*   **TM39:** Found in Union Cave B1F.
 *   **TM49 (Fury Cutter):** Received from Bugsy.
 *   **EVERSTONE:** Received from Professor Elm.
 Prevents a Pokémon holding it from evolving.
-*   **PSNCUREBERRY:** Found on Route 33.

 # IV.
 Story Progression

 ## A. Current Quest
 *   **Rescue the Apprentice:** The Charcoal Man's apprentice is lost in Ilex Forest.
-Finding him is the primary lead to obtaining HM01 (Cut).
+Finding his runaway Farfetch'd is the primary lead to obtaining HM01 (Cut).

 ## B. Past Clues & Hints
 *   **Strange Tree:** Gramps in the Route 36 Gatehouse mentioned a 'strange tree' blocking a road, which might be why fewer people are visiting the Ruins of Alph.
-This could be the path forward.
+This could be the path forward to Goldenrod City.

 # V. Untested Assumptions & Hypotheses
-*   The 'strange tree' on Route 36 can be removed with a specific key item or HM.
+*   **Primary Hypothesis for HM01:** The Farfetch'd puzzle is a sequential teleportation puzzle that, when solved, will yield HM01 (Cut).
-*   **Alternative Hypothesis for HM01:** The Farfetch'd puzzle may not be the only way to obtain HM01 (Cut).
-It could be found elsewhere, or another path to Goldenrod City might exist. **Test:** If the puzzle becomes impossible, I must explore all other paths, including the Unexplored Warp at (3, 43), to their absolute ends.
+*   **Alternative Hypothesis for HM01:** The Farfetch'd puzzle is a red herring or optional.
+An alternative path to Goldenrod City or another method of obtaining HM01 exists.
+    *   **Test:** If the puzzle becomes impossible or I get stuck in a loop, I must explore all other paths to their absolute ends.
+This includes the Unexplored Warp at (3, 43) and the unseen tiles at the south of the forest (20, 36) through (28, 36).

 # VI.
 Critical Failures & Lessons Learned
-*   **Notepad Proactivity Failure:** I waited for an external critique to clean up outdated notes.
-I must proactively maintain the accuracy of my notepad without prompting.
-*   **Proactive Marking Failure:** I have failed to proactively mark significant discoveries like unvisited warps.
-I must be more diligent in marking all key points of interest as soon as they are discovered.
-*   **Marker Linking Failure:** I failed to link the Item Ball marker to its object ID, which is a core data management task.
-I must be more consistent in linking markers to objects.
-*   **Data Management Deferral:** I have a pattern of deferring critical data management tasks (like marking warps or updating my notepad) instead of performing them immediately.
+*   **Data Management Deferral:** I have a pattern of deferring critical data management tasks (like updating my notepad or linking map markers) instead of performing them immediately.
 This is a violation of core directives and must be corrected.
 I must act immediately on new information.
-*   **Tool Distrust:** I have repeatedly failed to trust my `find_path_to_target` tool's output, assuming it was broken when it correctly identified blocked paths (e.g., by NPCs).
+*   **Tool Distrust:** I have repeatedly failed to trust my `find_path_to_target` tool's output, assuming it was broken when it correctly identified blocked paths.
 I must trust my tool's output and analyze the map more carefully before assuming a bug.
 *   **HM moves can be used even if the Pokémon is fainted.** This is a key mechanic learned from the Gentleman in the Charcoal Kiln.
-*   **stun_npc Tool Correction:** I previously believed `stun_npc` was a hallucination.
-This was a critical failure to consult my available tools list. `stun_npc` is a real tool and can be used to freeze NPCs.
-*   **select_battle_option Tool Correction:** I previously believed `select_battle_option` was a hallucination.
-This was a critical failure to consult my available tools list. `select_battle_option` is a real tool and must be used for battle menu selections.
+*   **Incorrect Agent Design:** My `puzzle_solver` agent was designed to perform computational data parsing, which is a task for a tool.
+It has been deleted.
+I must create a `puzzle_solver_tool` to handle this kind of logic-based puzzle.
 *   **Agent Underutilization:** I am not consistently using my `procedural_overseer` agent.
-I need to integrate it into my regular workflow to improve strategic planning and avoid repetitive mistakes.
+I need to integrate it into my regular workflow to prevent repetitive mistakes.
+*   **Inconsistent Marker Linking:** I have failed to link markers to object IDs immediately upon discovery (e.g., Lost Apprentice, Item Ball).
+This is a critical data management failure that must be rectified.

 # VII.
 Puzzle Solutions